sandinmyjoints/requests-review/review.rst

   session.post(host+url, data=data)

 I truly want future readers--myself and others--to understand exactly what that code is doing, with no ambiguities.
+And there will be future readers.
+I'll be re-reading it in six months when I want to add a new feature in another part of the program and it breaks something here and I have to figure out why.
+Code, like literature, is read far more than it is written.

 Theory of Mind
 --------------

-Programmers have to inhabit other minds: other programmers (target audience), users, developers of the libraries and APIs they're using; the computer itself.

-These are characters.
+Writers and programmers inhabit other minds.

-Writers have to inhabit the minds of their characters.
-And the audience.
+Writers, of course, inhabit the minds of their characters, and of an implicit reader of their work.

-A sensation, a feeling, a sense I get in common from both writing and
-programming: a sense of communing, of knowing what someone else, another human being, thought and felt on a deep level.
-Empathy?
-Sharing a brain experience.
+Programmers inhabit the minds of users.
+In Reitz's case, these are other programmers (as opposed to, say, the programmers of Google Chrome, which is used by non-programmers).
+Programmers can be said to inhabit mind of the computer itself.

+Programmer jargon has a word for understanding something with "intimate and exhaustive knowledge": grok [#]_.
+It's from the language of the Martians in Robert Heinlein's *Stranger in a Strange Land*, in which it means literally "to drink" and metaphorically "to be one with."
-In a novel or poem, you've been led to it by a succession of images and literary devices and experiences and revelations.

-In programming, you've encountered the same problems, the same ways of thinking about those problems and organizing them and 'grokking' them and grokking a solution.
+In a novel or poem, you've been led to understanding and impression by a succession of images and literary devices and experiences and revelations.
+In programming, you are led to understanding by encountering the same problems, the same ways of thinking about those problems and organizing them and 'grokking' them and devising a solution.

-Reading, writing, programming: solitary experiences that lead to intense feelings of community, by virtue of shared mind-experience,
+Reading, writing, programming: solitary experiences that can lead to intense feelings of other-knowledge, by virtue of shared mind-experience.

-I think this is what it comes down to.
-When I write or program, I know I'm communicating with other minds.
-I inhabit them; I bridge the gap between them.
-It's invigorating.
-It makes me feel strongly.
-It makes me feel not alone.
+This habitation of minds outside my own is part of what draws me to both these pursuits.
+It is a challenge.
+It broadens my world.
+Thinking of others, as others think, anticipate their needs and wants and questions, helps me escape myself and gain perspective.
+It's invigorating!
+When I am programming or writing well, in the flow, I experience a feeling of communing, of knowing what someone else, another human being, thought or thinks or will think, felt or feels or will feel, on a deep level.
+I feel part of something larger than myself.

-Done well, it is a work of minds mixing, sharing, letting each other in.
+Done well, writing and programming can produce works of minds mixing, sharing, letting each other in.
 Of making sense of the world, existence.
 This is too grandiose, but that is because I'm talking about the effect in sum.
 In parts it is not always that way, but then at specific moments sometimes it is.
-I can feel my mind stretching when I consume a well put together API or book--it broadens the scope of what I know about the universe, about what it possible.

-Requests is a fine library with a well thought out API that I know Reitz put thought and effort into.
-It solves problems.
-It is not a work of creative writing, but it has some affinities with such.
+When I use Requests, a fine library with a well thought-out API that Reitz clearly put thought and effort into.
+He has crafted an experience that an author could be proud of.

 Footnotes
 ---------